patricklam/plam.new-webpage/content/post/20211209-leaving-nz-ii.md

 With the car, I could drive to Irvine for dinner with Brian.
-Fortunately, I didn't need to drive to Panorama City for a COVID test, having planned out things correctly.
+Fortunately, I didn't need to drive to Panorama City for a COVID test, having [planned out things correctly](/post/20211127-pre-departure/).
 It was miles upon miles of LA-area highways, pretty dysfunctional.
 I guess that in a normal place, one wouldn't think that Irvine is quickly reachable from LAX.
 Maybe it isn't really reachable.
-We do things because we can (barely).
-That's induced demand.
+We do things because we can (even if it sucks).
+Induced demand at work.
+Like, if the way to go there was by train, and the train schedules don't allow, then one just wouldn't go.
+Which is probably a plus.

 First food in the US was a gyro pita, eaten outdoors, at Luna Grill.
-I guess that I am writing home about it, but would I?
+I guess that I am literally writing home about it, but would I?
 Probably not.
 It was pretty good.

 Back to check in at my motel (not as nice as a NZ hotel and slightly